ristotoldsep/ristotoldsep/README.md

 ### 💼 Wordpress websites & online stores I have developed in the workplace for real clients ==> [Wordpress Projects]

 ### 🤓  Currently working full time as a web developer/designer, mainly focused on crafting intuitive and dynamic user experiences (websites and eCommerce stores), while also focusing on SEO, security and optimization.
+Familiar with several languages/libraries/frameworks/platforms - Probably stronger in front-end, but aspiring to become an experienced full stack web developer.
+4 years of experience with PHP/Wordpress, also currently heavily focused on learning the React ecosystem + Headless CMS solutions and building projects with them.

 ### <ins>Feel free to get in touch with me if you need a website or an online store!</ins> 📥

-In my free time, I'm giving my all to mastering React.js and MERN Stack, also doing other side projects with different stacks to enhance my skillset.

 😎 I am a team player.
 I am outgoing, dedicated and open-minded.
 I usually get across to people and adjust to changes quickly.
 I believe that a person should work on developing their professional skills and learning new things all the time.